0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

 ## Recommended disk type and IOPS guidance

-- Disk IOPS will impact speed of downloading/extracting snapshots, getting in sync, and performing LevelDB compaction
+- Disk IOPS will impact speed of downloading/extracting snapshots, getting in sync, and performing LevelDB compaction.
 - To minimize disk latency, direct attached storage is ideal.
-- In AWS, when using gp3 disk types, we recommend provisioning IOPS of 16000 and throughput of 1000 - this minimizes cost and adds a lot of performance. io2 EBS volumes with matching IOPS and throughput values are similarly performant.
+- In AWS, when using gp3 disk types, we recommend provisioning IOPS of 16000 and throughput of 1000.
+This minimizes cost and adds a lot of performance. io2 EBS volumes with matching IOPS and throughput values are similarly performant.
 - For GCP, we recommend using performance (SSD) persistent disks (`pd-ssd`) or extreme persistent disks (`pd-extreme`) with similar IOPS and throughput values as seen above.